hyosung11/Launch-School/journal.md

 13:59 Was AFK for ping pong where I got slaughtered today by Louis and then ate lunch and took a cold shower.
 My right elbow feels irritated even though I changed my trackpad to the left side.
 I feel tired and am going to take a nap.

 14:38 Took a short nap and read *Kettlebell Simple & Sinister*.

+16:45 Made Anki cards from JS101 > JavaScript Basics > Reading Documentation 1.
+Good good good.
+I have to pee and then go outside for a few minutes before making dinner.